 Apply now and join a world leading organisation with attractive working conditions.
 The successful candidate will be rewarded with:

-On the above website you will also find our Recruitment Application Guide which details the necessity to submit your statements addressing your suitability against the selection criteria which are detailed in the Candidate Information Pack.
+On our website you will also find our application guidelines to assist you with your application, which includes the necessity to submit your statements addressing your suitability against the selection criteria which are listed within the Candidate Information Pack.

 Shortlisted applicants may be asked to complete a personal outlook analysis questionnaire using the Birkman Method.

-Position enquiries can be directed to Dr Line Bay on email@example.com.
+Position enquiries can be directed to Dr Richard Brinkman at firstname.lastname@example.org.